lllyasviel/ControlNet/README.md

 You need to manually check the "Guess Mode" toggle to enable this mode.

-In this mode, you can just remove all prompts, and then the ControlNet encoder will recognize the content of the input control map, like depth map, edge map, scribbles, etc.
+In this mode, the ControlNet encoder will try best to recognize the content of the input control map, like depth map, edge map, scribbles, etc, even when you remove all prompts.

 **No prompts.
 No "positive" prompts.
 No "negative" prompts.
 One single diffusion loop.
 No extra caption detector.**

 **Let's play some really harder game!**

-This task is the most difficult one among all tasks in this work.

 This mode is very suitable for comparing different methods to control stable diffusion, because the non-prompted generating task is significantly more difficult than prompted task.
-In this mode, the performance difference between different methods will be **very salient**.
+In this mode, the performance difference between different methods will be **very big**.

-Feel free to reproduce the below examples using the parameters in the screenshots.

 For this mode, we recommend to use 50 steps and guidance scale between 3 and 5.

-Besides, if you write a script to generate image captions from the "guess mode" images, and then use the generated captions as prompts to diffuse again, you will get a SOTA pipeline for fully automatic conditional image generating.
+Besides, if you write some scripts (like BLIP) to generate image captions from the "guess mode" images, and then use the generated captions as prompts to diffuse again, you will get a SOTA pipeline for fully automatic conditional image generating.

 ![p](github_page/uc2a.png)